ChongWuLab/SUMMIT/README.md

 ### Example run

-After we prepared the data, we can train imputation models via the following single line.
+After we prepared the data, we can train imputation models via the following command.

 ```
 Rscript mainbody_cpp_rsid.R \